MSc in Microelectronics, Optoelectronics and Communications

 Level and demands

-The course is targeted at students who are already working in an engineering context, have a mathematics or physics undergraduate degree, and who have been encouraged by their employers to gain the necessary experience in the engineering themes.
+The course is targeted at students who are already working in an engineering context, have a mathematics, physics or engineering undergraduate degree, and who have been encouraged by their employers to gain the necessary experience in the engineering themes.
+Further details about entry requirements can be found on the Graduate Admissions website.

 Terms and conditions